Wilma Neruda: Life and career

 Following the death of her first husband in 1885, Neruda married the German-English pianist and conductor Charles Hallé (1819–1895) in 1888.
 The two had met and performed together years prior on various chamber music tours, and stayed in regular correspondence.
 When he was knighted later in 1888, Wilma Neruda adopted the title Lady Hallé.
 Neruda's second marriage would be happy, but unfortunately short.
 Charles and Lady Hallé toured as a piano and violin duo with great success, in Europe, South Africa and Australia.

 Throughout her life, Wilma Neruda was an avid chamber musician.
 Following some encouragement from Henri Vieuxtemps, she joined a Monday Popular Concert series in London with a string quartet, where she led from the first violin position except for when her lifelong friend Joseph Joachim was visiting and took this position.
+One of her regular collaborators at the concert series was the pianist Anna Mehlig who played with her chamber music by Schumann, Haydn, Rheinberger, Mendelssohn and Rubinstein.

 Tragedy would strike Neruda's life at the end of the 19th century.
 In 1895, shortly after returning to London following a tour in South Africa with Lady Hallé, Charles Hallé died suddenly.
 He was internationally acclaimed, and his death was considered a great loss, especially to the British public.
 The British government gifted Lady Hallé a Palazzo in Asolo, Italy, where she moved to live with her son, Ludvig, who was an alpinist.
 Yet again, a sudden and tragic death would affect Neruda: Ludvig died in a tragic accident in 1898 while climbing in the Dolomites.
 Despite the loss of her second husband and son, she embarked on a tour in the United States and Canada the year following Ludvig's death in 1899 and reportedly wore black during her performances there, as a tribute to her late son.

 At the age of sixty, she decided to retire from concertizing and subsequently moved to Berlin to begin a teaching career.
 In an interview, she revealed she had only studied with one master, Leopold Jansa, and discouraged anyone from seeking study with multiple teachers: "I thoroughly disapprove of the system of changing schools so prevalent just now.
 One master should only train and develop the flexible, impressionable growth of interpretation, so that the young shoots in the form of impressions may not wander adrift in the ocean of infinity."

 Neruda spent the last years of her life traveling between London and Berlin.
 Queen Alexandra appointed her Violinist to the Queen in 1901.
 She died in 1911 in Berlin, aged 72.